 Today, The South Asia Collection is an internationally significant museum collection of the everyday arts and crafts of the region.
 It includes embroidered, woven and printed textiles; paintings and prints from the 18th century to the present day; vernacular furniture; carved arches, doors and columns; votive figures; plus a wonderful collection of religious and domestic objects in metal, stone, wood, cloth and ceramic from the different communities and cultures of South Asia.

-The collecting continues, you will be able to see the newest items in the Recent Acquisitions display.
 Visit our Permanent Collection exhibition to see a selection of the objects we look after.